Jacob Ramsey: Aston Villa

 Ramsey joined the youth academy of Aston Villa at the age of six.
 He was often among the smallest players in his age group in youth football and would supplement his football training with boxing training with his father, an ex-professional boxer, to build muscle.

 On 15 January 2019, Ramsey signed a professional contract with Aston Villa.
 Ramsey caught national attention playing for Aston Villa U18s in the 2018–19 FA Youth Cup, scoring 2 goals in every round, until the Fifth Round.
 On 2 February 2019, Ramsey was given a straight red card less than ten minutes into Villa's Fifth Round defeat against AFC Bournemouth U18s.
 While suspended for the youth team, Ramsey joined first team training to "make up the numbers" during a spate of injuries.
 After training with the first team, 17-year-old Ramsey was selected by manager Dean Smith to be on the bench for a Championship game against Brentford on 13 February 2019 in which he was an unused substitute and then made his professional debut with Aston Villa as a 61st minute substitute in a 2–0 loss to West Bromwich Albion three days later.

 On 1 May 2019, at the Aston Villa End-of-Season awards, Ramsey was named "2018–19 Academy Player of the Season".

 On 31 January 2020, Ramsey signed for Doncaster Rovers on loan for the remainder of the 2019–20 season.
 On the same day, he signed a new three-and-a-half-year contract with Aston Villa.
 On 4 February 2020, Ramsey made his Doncaster debut, in a 3–0 away victory over Tranmere Rovers, in which he scored his first two goals in senior football.
 However, the EFL League One season was initially postponed and, on 9 June 2020, ended due to the COVID-19 pandemic in the United Kingdom and Ramsey re-joined the Aston Villa squad ahead of the resumption of the Premier League.

-On 15 September 2020, Ramsey was given his first ever start for Aston Villa, in a 3–1 victory over Burton Albion in the EFL Cup.
+On 15 September 2020, after making substitute appearances against Brighton and Hove Albion and Fulham in the third round of both the previous seasons' domestic cup competitions, Ramsey was given his first ever start for Aston Villa, in a 3–1 victory over Burton Albion in the EFL Cup.
 On 28 September, the 19-year-old made his Premier League debut as a second-half substitute in a 3–0 away win over Fulham.
 On 12 December, he made his first league start for Villa in a 1–0 away win over West Midlands rivals Wolverhampton Wanderers.

 On 9 February 2021, Ramsey signed a new four-and-a-half-year contract with the club.